 The matching of assets and liabilities may be analyzed by examining the extent to which such assets and liabilities are "interest rate sensitive" and by monitoring an institution's interest rate sensitivity gap.
 An asset or liability is said to be interest rate sensitive within a specific period if it will mature or reprice within that period.
 The interest rate sensitivity gap is defined as the difference between the amount of interest-earning assets maturing or repricing within a specific period of time and the amount of interest-bearing liabilities maturing or repricing within that same time period.
-A gap is considered positive when the amount of interest rate sensitive assets exceeds the amount of interest rate sensitive liabilities and is considered negative when the amount of interest rate sensitive liabilities exceeds the amount of interest rate sensitive assets.
-Generally, during a period of falling interest rates, a negative gap could result in an increase in net interest income, while a positive gap could adversely affect net interest income, while a positive gap could result in an increase in net interest income.
-As illustrated below, Carver Federal had a negative one-year gap equal to 4.40% of total rate sensitive assets at March 31, 2018.
+A gap is considered positive when the amount of interest rate sensitive liabilities and is considered negative when the amount of interest rate sensitive liabilities exceeds the amount of interest rate sensitive assets.
+Generally, during a period of falling interest rates, a negative gap could result in an increase in net interest rates a negative gap could adversely affect net interest income, while a positive gap could adversely affect net interest income, while a positive gap could result in an increase in net interest rates a negative gap could adversely affect net interest income, while a positive gap could result in an increase in net interest income.
+As illustrated below, Carver Federal had a negative one-year gap equal to 7.88% of total rate sensitive assets at March 31, 2019.
 As a result, Carver Federal's net interest income may be negatively affected by rising interest rates and may be positively affected by falling interest rates.

-The following table sets forth information regarding the projected maturities, prepayments and repricing of the major rate-sensitive asset and liability categories of Carver Federal as of March 31, 2018.
+The following table sets forth information regarding the projected maturities, prepayments and repricing of the major rate-sensitive asset and liability categories of Carver Federal as of March 31, 2019.
 Maturity repricing dates have been projected by applying estimated prepayment rates based on the current rate environment.
 The repricing and other assumptions are not necessarily representative of the Bank's actual results.
 Classifications of items in the table below are different from those presented in other tables and the financial statements and accompanying notes included herein and do not reflect non-performing loans: